-There are some quite popular 3D modelling software applications been used around the CAD industry, that every designer know about and SolidWorks obviously falls into this category.
-This design application was built for the task of modelling and rendering models which it does excellently due to its extensive features and simplistic user-interface.
+There are some quite popular 3D modeling software applications been used around the CAD industry, that every designer knows about and SolidWorks obviously falls into this category.
+This design application was built for the task of modeling and rendering models which it does excellently due to its extensive features and simplistic user-interface.

 SolidWorks does its job so well that most designers will include it in their top 3 list of CAD applications to use.
 But despite its versatility, one factor still puts it out of the reach of the average designer and this factor is its price.
 The full package of SolidWorks 2017 costs approximately $2,000 and expecting students, hobbyists, and designers at the beginner level to be able to afford this package is a tall order.
 To help student’s use its products, SolidWorks opened an online student store that provides its merchandise at a very subsidized rate.
 Yet still, not every student can afford its products.

 In today’s post, we will be looking at alternatives to purchasing SolidWorks.
-Here, 7 free CAD tools which can be used to carry out high-end 3D modelling projects and execute rendering tasks will be outlined in the coming paragraphs.
+Here, 7 free CAD tools that can be used to carry out high-end 3D modeling projects and execute rendering tasks will be outlined in the coming paragraphs.

 Free Solidworks alternative